-II.
 Progression of COP Students

-A. Conditions for Advancement
+E. Conditions for Advancement

-A student may advance to the next academic year if the student:
+A student may advance to the next academic year if the student meets all of the following requirements:

-- 1. Has successfully completed all of the requirements for the current year, - 2.
-Has no physical or mental condition that would prevent them from assuming the responsibilities of the next academic year and performing the essential functions of a pharmacy student, as denoted in the technical standard section of the COP Academic Catalog, and - 3.
+- Has successfully completed all of the requirements for the current year, or has been granted an exception by the committee to complete certain academic requirements of the current year during the next academic year. - Has no physical or mental condition that would prevent them from assuming the responsibilities of the next academic year and performing the essential functions of a pharmacy student, as denoted in the technical standard section of the COP Academic Catalog, and - 3.
 Is on track to graduate in the time frame as described in section II.B.

-B. Conditions for Recommendation of Graduation
+F. Conditions for Recommendation of Graduation